On the Electrostatic Interaction between Point Charges due to Dielectrical Shielding: Abstract

 \section{Abstract}

-How will the electrostatic interaction between two point charges change if we introduce a dielectric slab in the middle of them?
-While the physical setting of this problem is relatively simple, it is easy to be wronged and the solution is surprisingly complicated.
-Here we will show the correct answer by using the method of images, which should be approachable for undergraduate students and advance high school students.
+How will the electrostatic interaction between two point charges change if they are shielded from the other by a dielectrical slab?
+While the physical setting of this electromagnetic problem is relatively simple, it is easy to be wronged and the correct solution is surprisingly complicated.
+Here we will show a general answer using the method of images, in which the electrical field are not found by solving the Poisson's equation but by superposing an infinite number of image charges to recurrently satisfy all interfaces' boundary conditions.
 We also obtain analytical and algebraic results in some special cases.